-Every summer, MASP invites highly motivated incoming freshmen from traditionally underrepresented groups and/or who are first-generation college students to its summer Program for Excellence in Academics and Community (PEAC), a rigorous academic program focusing on intensive university-level material and giving students an opportunity to form a strong community that will serve them during their freshman year and beyond.
-PEAC students have impressive high school credentials and are among the top students in their schools.
-This summer program is designed to show students how to go from being outstanding in high school to being outstanding at CU.
-No matter how prepared you think you are for university life, PEAC will challenge you and improve your chances for success at CU-Boulder.
-PEAC is tailor-made for students who want to spend four weeks of their summer participating in a challenging and rewarding experience.
+Every summer, the Miramontes Arts & Sciences Program (MASP) invites highly motivated incoming freshmen from traditionally underrepresented groups and/or who are first-generation college students to its summer Program for Excellence in Academics and Community (PEAC), a rigorous residential academic summer bridge program focusing on intensive university-level material and giving students an opportunity to form a strong community that will serve them during their freshman year and beyond.

-Beyond coursework, PEAC students will participate in a CU new-student orientation as well as the following group activities and trips that help develop a sense of community and a strong cohort of friends:
+Beyond coursework, PEAC students will get to know the CU Boulder campus and participate in the following group activities and trips that help develop a sense of community and a strong cohort of friends:

 MASP students consistently cite PEAC as the place where they developed their strongest friendships at CU.

 Students accepted to PEAC participate free of charge.
-PEAC covers the cost of instruction, room and board, and a number of fun community building activities.
-Students who successfully complete the PEAC program receive a $1000 stipend and become eligible for MASP and its related participation scholarship of $1500 per academic year.
+PEAC covers the cost of instruction, room and board (COVID-19 dependent), and a number of fun community building activities.
+Students who successfully complete the PEAC program receive a $1000 stipend and become eligible for MASP and its related participation scholarship of $2,000 per academic year.